Vikramaditya Singh (Himachal Pradesh politician): Political career

 Vikramaditya's active state political journey started in 2013 and he associated with HP Congress Committee.
 He was elected as Himachal Pradesh state youth congress president in year 2013 until the year 2017.

 In 2017, he won from Shimla Rural constituency as the Member of Legislative Assembly for Himachal Pradesh Legislative Assembly and again in 2022.

 Later, On 8 January 2023 he became PWD, Youth Services & Sports, Urban Development Minister of Himachal Pradesh in Sukhwinder Singh Sukhu Ministry.

 Personal life

-On March 8, 2019, Vikramaditya Singh married Sudarshana Singh Chundawat, a member of the former royal family of Amet in Mewar, at Jaipur.
+On 8 March 2019, Vikramaditya Singh married Sudarshana Singh Chundawat, a member of the former royal family of Amet in Mewar, at Jaipur.
 The couple separated in 2022, after Sudarshana filed a domestic violence complaint against Singh.
 A divorce petition was subsequently filed in 2023, and in February 2024 a Udaipur family court ordered Singh to pay interim maintenance to his estranged wife.
-In August 2025, media reports confirmed that the civil suit had been settled earlier in the year and that the couple had legally divorced.
+In August 2025, media reports confirmed that the petition had been settled earlier in the year and that the couple had legally divorced.

-On September 22, 2025, Singh married Amreen Kaur Sekhon, a doctorate in psychology from Panjab University, at a private ceremony in Chandigarh.
+On 22 September 2025, Singh married Amreen Kaur Sekhon, a member of the former aristocractic family of Kalbanjara.
+The family were Kiladars of the Patiala Royal Family.
+Her father, Sardar Jotinder Singh Sekhon is a High Court lawyer and mother, Sardarni Opinder Kaur of Chandigarh is a doctorate in psychology from Panjab University, at a private ceremony in Chandigarh.